 On the edge of an island at the edge of the world lies a distinctive, complex and compelling – yet elusive – place: Tasmania’s west.

-This summer, the Tasmanian Museum and Art Gallery (TMAG) is proud to present West: Out on the Edge, a captivating new multidisciplinary exhibition exploring this unique region of our state.
+The Tasmanian Museum and Art Gallery (TMAG) is proud to present West: Out on the Edge, a captivating new multidisciplinary exhibition exploring this unique region of our state.

 This ‘island within an island’ is perhaps Tasmania in its rawest form: isolated by its extreme terrain but strengthened by its history and community.